ngnnah/python_image_manipulation/README.md

 * def edges(image): Sobel operator, a neat (super cool!) filter, uses for detecting edges in images.

-## Part 2 - color image manipulation, making use of functional programming.
+## Part 2 - from greyscale to color image manipulatios, making use of functional programming.
 Wow factor: filter_cascade, seam_carving, vignette.

 * def color_filter_from_greyscale_filter - convert greyscale_filters implemented so far into color_filters that work on color images